 Usually managing an in-house ergonomics program means that you have some sort of connection with Human Resources (HR).
 I would say that for the most part, in-house programs are initiated from someone within HR and/or company executives.
 No matter what the catalyst is behind an ergonomics program, some sort connection with HR will be a big-win/value-add.
 Here are a few reasons why:

 One last thing.
 With in-house ergonomics programs there is usually just one person managing both their normal job requirements on top of the ergonomic responsibilities.
-This means that time management is key and this past post can help you with that.
+This means that time management is key.

 From my time managing short-term and long-term disability I learned that a key factor for a successful return-to-work and/or even a simple accommodation was getting functional information.
 This gave me something to work with.
 It meant that my workplace was able to get people back to work safer and faster.
 And, at the end of the day all parties were usually quite satisfied because of this too.